Roswell Mill: Founders

 The first mill was founded by Roswell King, a wealthy Connecticut businessman who had previously settled in Darien, Georgia, a small town on the state's Atlantic coast.
-He spent time as a construction manager, local militia officer (his father, Timothy King, was a Revolutionary War veteran), and as a Representative in the Georgia State Legislature.
+He spent time as a construction manager, local militia officer (his father, Timothy King, was an American Revolutionary War veteran), and as a Representative in the Georgia State Legislature.
 He had also worked as the supervisor of Major Pierce Butler's two large plantations, in which office King was noted for his meticulous attention to detail in the day-to-day operations of the plantations.
 It was this strict recordkeeping that made King especially suited for factory management.
 Construction of the original mill started in 1836.
 Roswell King owned slaves, many of whom had built his home and the original mill; however, the number of slaves his family owned decreased once the mill was operating.
 Barrington King and Ralph King, two of Roswell's sons, moved to the area to help run the fledgling business.
 Five families from the Atlantic City of Darien would later move to Roswell, which was incorporated into Fulton County in 1854, eighteen years after the mill's first opening.
 An outbreak of the mumps and measles in 1847-8 left "over half the workers stricken and three slaves dead," likely due to the fact that the workers were living in close quarters and dark, cramped conditions.